BET-lab/DeepTimeSeries/doc/source/api/utilities.rst

 - Debugging chunk specifications
 - Visualizing data windows
 - Documentation and presentations
+- Verifying that chunk ranges are correct

 **Output:**

 Creates a horizontal bar chart where:
 - Each bar represents a chunk specification
-- Bar position shows the time range
+- Bar position (left edge) shows the start of the time range
-- Bar width shows the window length
+- Bar width shows the window length (end - start)
 - Labels show the chunk tag
+- Y-axis position indicates different chunks

 **Example:**